How to Start an LLC in Arizona in 8 Steps

 - LLCs can’t issue stock, so they are not well suited for raising money from investors

 When evaluating the pros and cons of starting an LLC in Arizona, consider your business’s needs both now and later so that your business structure is appropriate for the long haul.
 Of course, you can always change your business structure, but choosing wisely at the outset saves time and money down the line.

 Starting a new business can be very exciting, but before you can focus on the day-to-day of running your company, you’ll need to choose a business structure.
 An LLC can be a good choice for small businesses, offering liability protection and tax options.
-If you follow the nine steps above, it’s also relatively easy to form and maintain an LLC in Arizona.
-We recommend getting started with IncFile once you’re ready to launch your Arizona LLC.
-IncFile has affordable pricing for business formation and includes one year of free registered agent service.
+If you follow the eight steps above, it’s also relatively easy to form and maintain an LLC in Arizona.